andreasRu/lucee-admin-language-editor/README.md

-# Lucee Admin Language Editor
+Aaaaaaaaaq# Lucee Admin Language Editor

 A simple editor that helps adding new languages and translations to Lucee Administrator Extension by creating language XML resource files in the Administrator of the web-context (still in Beta).

 ## How to run

 To run "Lucee Administrator Language Editor" locally you only need [CommandBox](https://www.ortussolutions.com/products/commandbox) as the only dependency.
 As soon as you have CommandBox installed and this repository downloaded/cloned to your local development machine, you can run the editor simply by executing *server.bat*.
-Alternatively, open a terminal session, change to the directory *webroot/" and type the command **box server start**.
+Alternatively, open a terminal session, change to the directory **"webroot/"** and type the command **box server start**.

 ## About "Lucee Admin Language Editor"